CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-defineassembly-method.md

 ## <a name="parameters"></a>Paramètres
  `pbPublicKey`
- [in] La clé publique qui identifie l’éditeur de l’assembly, ou NULL si l’assembly n'est pas un nom fort.
+ [in] The public key that identifies the publisher of the assembly, or NULL if the assembly is not strongly named.

  `cbPublicKey`
- [in] La taille en octets de `pbPublicKey`.
+ [in] The size in bytes of `pbPublicKey`.

  `uHashAlgId`
- [in] Identificateur de l’algorithme de hachage à utiliser pour chiffrer les fichiers dans l’assembly, ou NULL pour spécifier l’algorithme SHA-1.
+ [in] The identifier of the hashing algorithm to use to encrypt the files in the assembly, or NULL to specify the SHA-1 algorithm.

  `szName`
- [in] Le nom lisible de l’assembly.
-Cette valeur ne doit pas dépasser 1 024 caractères.
+ [in] The human-readable text name of the assembly.
+This value must not exceed 1024 characters.

  `pMetaData`
- [in] Pointeur vers une instance ASSEMBLYMETADATA qui contient les informations de version, la plateforme et aux paramètres régionaux de l’assembly.
+ [in] A pointer to an ASSEMBLYMETADATA instance that contains the version, platform, and locale information for the assembly.

  `dwAssemblyFlags`
- [in] Une combinaison de [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) valeurs qui décrivent les fonctionnalités de l’assembly.
+ [in] A combination of [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) values that describe features of the assembly.

  `pmda`
- [out] Pointeur vers le jeton de métadonnées.
+ [out] A pointer to the metadata token.

 ## <a name="remarks"></a>Notes
- Seul `Assembly` structure des métadonnées peut être défini dans un manifeste.
+ Only one `Assembly` metadata structure can be defined within a manifest.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]